Native American Drums: History and Types

 Of course, the four drum types listed in this article are far from an exhaustive list of the Native American drums that exist, but they are among the best-known and most widely-utilized.
 They also cover a range of different playing styles and produce different sounds, which can complement each other or be played in isolation.

-The history of Native American drums can be traced back thousands of years and these instruments are extremely important to many indigenous people, providing cultural, social, and spiritual benefits.
+The history of Native American hand drums can be traced back thousands of years and these instruments are extremely important to many indigenous people, providing cultural, social, and spiritual benefits.

 In more recent times, some of these drums have also started to enjoy popularity in other parts of the world, as people look to experiment with different drums and their unique sounds, while taking inspiration from music from other cultures.
 In particular, pow wow drums and frame drums have started to generate a lot of interest around the world.